lalvim/PartialLeastSquaresRegressor.jl/README.md

 ======

 A Partial Least Squares Regressor package.
 Contains PLS1, PLS2 and Kernel PLS2 NIPALS algorithms.
+Can be used mainly for regression.
+However, for classification task, binarizing targets and then obtaining multiple targets, you can apply KPLS.

 | **PackageEvaluator**            | **Build Status**                          |